oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 - Use the << and >> buttons to move the time window around within the overall data set (of course these may not be much use if you haven't got much data, but have a play if you like)

 ### Specifying services to scrape
 The problem we have is that (currently) Prometheus is not collecting any data from our services.
-Of course we may find info on the clusters behavior interesting, but our own services would be more interesting !
+Of course we may find info on the clusters behavior interesting, but our own services would be more interesting!

 We can see what services Prometheus is currently scraping :